Every Story Counts

 Love the library

-by Shelly, about 1 month ago
+by Shelly, 3 months ago

 Through my entire life, the library has been a part of my memories.
 Growing up in a small town, the library was a place of community, fun and comfort.
 As I grew older I was able to study, meet up with friends and find a peaceful place to read and unwind.
 When I had children, the library was a weekly delight for us all.
 Story times, so many books and programs for the kids.
 As a preschool teacher, my teacher card has been so rewarding.
 The library has books for each new theme and the kids are so excited to...
 Continue reading